return/HaikuDemoApp/README.md

 * Run '**make**' in the Terminal.
 * Done.

-#BeOS R5/Zeta Compatibility Note
+#BeOS R5/Zeta/etc Compatibility Note
 Although the Haiku API is slightly similar to the original BeAPI, this demo has not yet been tested to compile on BeOS R5 or Zeta.
-Since the recent API changes in Haiku, API compatibility for BeOS or Zeta is not yet guaranteed or fully supported.
+Since the recent API changes in Haiku, API compatibility for BeOS, Zeta and other clones is not yet guaranteed or fully supported.
 This demo so far works on Haiku R1-alpha4 gcc2/gcc4 and newer.